-Penny Pitch - WOWO 1190 AM | 107.5 FM
+Penny Pitch

-ALLEN COUNTY, Ind.
-(WOWO) – WOWO is now accepting applications for this year’s Penny Pitch campaign!

-If you’re a part of a non-profit organization in the Fort Wayne, Allen County or Northeast Indiana region, WOWO wants to hear from you!
+If you’re part of a non-profit organization in the Fort Wayne, Allen County or Northeast Indiana region, WOWO wants to hear from you!
 Penny Pitch is a local non-profit that raises money for great community and program oriented charities in the area.

-If you’d like to apply, there’s no form to fill out.
-Just tell us about your organization and include:
+If you’d like to apply to Become the 76th Recipient just tell us about your organization and include:

 - Official organization name and address